 Working as a group, you will record the heating and cooling curves of one of these prepared samples and share the data with the other groups.
-The datasets will be analysed using MATLAB and the results used to construct the phase diagram for the X-Y system.
+You will analyse the datasets (individually, not in group) using MATLAB and the results used to construct the phase diagram for the X-Y system.

-In addition, on Day 1 each group will also choose a composition to make their own sample $H_n$ , where n is your group number, which will be tested on Day 2.
-The dataset (but not the compositions) will be shared with the other groups, and using the phase diagram constructed from the results of the analysis of the samples in table 1, you will determine the composition of all the other groups' $H_n$ alloys.
+In addition, on Day 1 each group will also choose a composition to make their own sample $S_n$ , where n is your group number, which will be analysed on Day 2.
+The dataset (but not the compositions) will be shared with the other groups, and using the phase diagram constructed from the results of the analysis of the samples in table 1, you will determine the composition of all the other groups' $S_n$ alloys.
 The practical overall expected results are:

-- X-Y phase diagram; - Identification of the alloy system from the constructed phase diagram; - Identification of all the Hn sample compositions;
+- X-Y phase diagram; - Identification of the alloy system from the constructed phase diagram; - Identification of all the Sn sample compositions;